 UNIT IV Extending the Democratic Republic: Liberty, Equality and the Open Marketplace

-October 5: THE OLD ORTHODOXY: THE REPUBLIC OF ORDERS: Levy, pp. 169-173; Jefferson, letter to Adams (Blackboard); James Madison, pp. 313-319 (Blackboard); THE NEW ORTHODOXY: THE REPUBLIC OF EQUAL INDIVIDUALS: Levy, pp. 183-188, 209-216
+March 17: THE OLD ORTHODOXY: THE REPUBLIC OF ORDERS: Levy, pp. 169-173; Jefferson, letter to Adams (Brightspace); James Madison, pp. 313-319 (Brightspace); THE NEW ORTHODOXY: THE REPUBLIC OF EQUAL INDIVIDUALS: Levy, pp. 183-188, 209-216

 - Who shouldn’t be permitted to vote?
 Nick, Aaron